peering-manager/peering-manager/docs/models/net/connection.md

 # Connection

-A connection provides connectivity on Internet exchange point network.
+A connection provides connectivity on Internet exchange point network, it can identify a single port or several in a link aggregation group.
 Each link on an IXP can have VLAN and IP addresses assigned to it.
 On a router it will most likely be configured on an interface being a physical or a VLAN one.

 ## In Peering Manager